NikkNakk/Brightwork-Theme/README.md

  3. Organize GitHub (continued progress)
  4. Create and begin tracking issues (Continued progress)
     - Begun tracking and completing issues on Github
-    - Need to start application specific lists
+    - Fix issues for specific applications (in progress)
  5. Begin fixing priority issues and updating priority issues list based on user tests and feedback (continued progress)
  6. Complete and update theme design guidelines (continued progress)
-    - I want to ensure there is a proper framework for the theme design
  7. Create and complete resources for GitHub page:
     - Readme (complete)
     - Update Screenshots
     - Instructions (complete)
     - Formatting (continued)
     - Add more organization for development (features, issues, etc.) (continued)
  8. Begin porting to other environments
+    - Porting to Solus Gnome (in progres!)
+    - Port to Solus Mate (not started)
+    - Port to Solus KDE Plasma (not started)

 **Changes**

-- Changes to and more _config options
+- Changes to menus
-   - Budgie Panel regions
-   - Default theme colors chosen
-   - Raven padding added
-   - Formatted _config for easier use
-   - Added margins property

-- Theme overhaul
-   - Added more contrast in stacks and lists for readability.
+   - Modified menus and popovers to have matching margins across the entire theme.
+   - Modified menus and popovers to have matching hover effects across the entire theme.
-   - Made margins and paddings much more consistent and clean with the ```$mag``` property.
+   - Modified menu and popover buttons to have consistent shapes and colors across the entire theme.

-   - Fixed some double header issues causing visual bugs with some applications.
-   - Fixed some toolbars.
+- Changes to Budgie panel
+   - Added hover effects to Budgie menus and popovers

+- Button and Assets
+   - Reduced redundancies in assets svg file (removed extra objects).
+   - Modified all assets to use theme colors for object parts (i.e. slider handle now calls pm_dark).
+   - Streamlined svg format by removing extra transform properties.
-- Added preparations for Firefox theme
+   - Added assets for spinbuttons that are consistent with theme.

-- Fixed spelling mistakes (whoops!)
+- Fixed spelling mistakes (again, whoops!)

 # Installation